“He who began a good work in you will complete it.” Philippians 1:6 NKJV.

 Self-confidence will fail but confidence in God is well placed.

-My thoughts and comments today are about “betrayal and amazing grace.”
+My thoughts and comments today are about “trust and confidence.”

 Confidence is essential for happiness and success.
 It is easy to admire those folk who seemingly go through life with calm self-assurance, having neither hesitation nor doubt.
 In reality, they are more like you and me than they may at first appear.
 They may have learned to manage emotions and measure responses, or have not yet faced serious challenges to their self-reliance.
 The Bible gives you wise counsel, “And we have such trust through Christ toward God.
 Not that we are sufficient of ourselves to think of anything as being from ourselves, but our sufficiency is from God.”
 2 Corinthians 3:4-5 NKJV.
 Self-confidence will fail at inopportune times.